A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

-Now, we explain why the structure theorem is useful to get fast algorithms.
-Let us informally describe how it can be used to prove Theorem~\ref{thm:uppbound2d}.
 We set $r = \Oh(1/\eps)$.
-If we find an $r$-simple tour of lowest weight, then by property (i) of Theorem~\ref{thm:struct} guarantees that is $(1+\eps)$-approximation of an optimal TSP.
+If we find an $r$-simple tour of lowest weight, then property (i) of Theorem~\ref{thm:struct} guarantees that this tour is a $(1+\eps)$-approximation of an optimal salesman tour.
 Similarly to Arora~\cite{Arora98} we can use dynamic programming to find such a tour.
-The number of possible ways in which the tour can enter and leave a cell of the quadtree is at most $\binom{\Oh(1/(\eps^2m))}{m}2^{\Oh(m)} n^{\Oh(1)}$, since there are at most $n^{\Oh(1)}$ possibilities for the location of crossing if there is at most one crossing.\textsuperscript{\ref{catalan}} The number of table entries can then be upper bounded with $2^{\Oh(1/\eps)}n^{\Oh(1)}$ via the following claim:
+The number of possible ways in which the tour can enter and leave a cell of the quadtree is at most $\binom{\Oh(1/(\eps^2m))}{m}2^{\Oh(m)} \cdot \poly(n)$,\footnote{ This uses the well-known fact that the number of non-crossing matchings on $r$ endpoints is at most $2^{\Oh(r)}$.} since there are at most $\poly(n)$ possibilities for the location of crossing if there is at most one crossing.
+The number of table entries can then be upper bounded with $2^{\Oh(1/\eps)}\poly(n)$ via the following claim: